amc1234/Bluetooth-Controlled-Car/README.md

 Had a manual switch to reverse the direction of motion however, that has since been changed and now contains a self implemented H-bridge.
 The gears and mechanical side of the car were all hand-built including the steering mechanism.

-Bluetooth and application implementation is still in progress.
+Bluetooth and application implementation are still in progress.
 Currently working on being able to crontrol the steering mechanism electronically.